 (I) Times Interest Earned ([earnings before interest and taxes] divided by interest) of 2.0 or higher;

 (II) Beaver's Ratio of 0.2 or higher ([internally generated cash] divided by [total liabilities]).
-Internally generated cash is obtained from taxable income before net operating loss, plus credits for fuel tax and investment in regulated investment companies, plus depreciation plus amortization plus depletion, plus any income on the books not required to be reported for tax purposed if it is likely to be recurring, minus income tax expenses.
+Internally generated cash is obtained from taxable income before net operating loss, plus credits for fuel tax and investment in regulated investment companies, plus depreciation plus amortization plus depletion, plus any income on the books not required to be reported for tax purposes if it is likely to be recurring, minus income tax expenses.
 Total liabilities includes all long- and short-term debt; or

 (III) Altman's Z-Score of 2.9 or higher.